cosmos/cosmos/WHITEPAPER.md

 ### Pegging to Other Cryptocurrencies

 A priveleged zone can act as the source of a pegged token of another cryptocurrency.
-A peg is in essence similar to the relationship between the Atom hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
+A peg is in essence similar to the relationship between an Atom hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
 A peg-zone on the Atom network keeps up with both the hub as well as the